minakshimohanty/Blindness-Detection/README.md

 # Results:

 In this project, I have implementd 3 deep learning models to help classify the images into different categories of diabetic retinopathy.
-The accuracy of the my model is 72%.
+The accuracy of the my model is 70%.

-Future work in this projest would involve using advances pre-processing and image augmentation techniques to achieve better accuracy.
+Future work in this project would involve using advances pre-processing and image augmentation techniques to achieve better accuracy.